 This project is limited to 4 volunteers at any one time so we advise you to book as soon as you can.

-Although you can join for just a week, we recommend staying for longer if you are interested in experiencing as many activities and duties as possible.
+Although you can join for 2 weeks, we recommend staying for longer if you are interested in experiencing as many activities and duties as possible.

 Academic interns are also welcome at the centre, so if you are interested in joining the centre on this basis please contact us for more information.
 The centre can assist you with guidance and recommendations for research projects, and advise you of any extra costs for field work, petrol and other expenses.